Forensic photography: Use of flash

+External flash units may be used in crime scene photography to provide consistent illumination and preserve color balance.
+Because direct flash can create reflections or obscure surface detail, forensic photographers may use off-camera or bounced flash to reduce glare and record the subject more accurately.

 Fit for court

+The use of photographs in court grew in the nineteenth century, when they were often treated as more direct records than written or oral descriptions.
+In legal practice, however, forensic photographs still generally need to be authenticated and must be relevant to the matter being tried; courts may also consider whether an image has been altered, staged, selectively framed, or is likely to cause unfair prejudice.

 The images must be clear and usually have scales.
 They serve to not only remind investigators of the scene, but also to provide a tangible image for the court to better enable them to understand what happened.
 Inclusion of photographs in a court case can not only impact the perceived veracity of evidence by jurors, but also the verdict and length of a sentence given.
 When photographs are used in criminal cases, especially gruesome photographs, the jury is more likely to give a guilty verdict as well as a harsher sentence.
 The use of several views taken from different angles helps to minimize the problem of parallax.
 Overall images do not have scales and serve to show the general layout, such as the house where the murder is thought to have occurred.
 Context images show evidence in context, like how the knife was next to the sofa.
 Close up images show fine detail of an artifact, such as a bloody fingerprint on the knife.